sigasi/sigasi_insights/content/manual/eclipse/editor.md

-In addition to the powerful features of an Eclipse editor, the VHDL editor that comes with Sigasi Studio supports a number of advanced editing features which are specifically useful for VHDL editing.
+In addition to the powerful features of an Eclipse editor, the VHDL editor that comes with Sigasi Studio supports a number of advanced editing features that are specifically useful for VHDL editing.
 These are described in this chapter.

 ## Code Highlighting